pieyush-9090/SignBridge/README.md

 # SignBridge

 SignBridge is an advanced, full-stack web application that bridges communication between hearing and non-hearing individuals.
 It provides real-time sign language recognition (Sign-to-Text, STT) and text-to-sign translation (TTS) using modern machine learning (YOLOv8), a Python FastAPI backend, and a Next.js/React frontend.
 The project includes a curated set of SVG assets for American Sign Language (ASL) fingerspelling.
+Train on  custom ASL datasets, improving the model’s ability to recognize and translate 40+ common ASL gestures with high precision.

 ---